iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 4. If there are fewer than three tiles remaining in the Policy deck at the end of a Legislative Session, shuffle them with the Discard pile to create a new Policy deck.
 Unused Policy tiles should never be revealed, and they should not be simply placed on top of the new Policy deck.

-5. If the government enacted a Fascist or Communist Policy that covered up a Presidential Power or has text on the policy  for the Chancellor.
+5. If the government enacted a policy that covered up a Presidential Power or the Policy has Article 48 privileges for the Chancellor.
 Proceed to the Executive Action.

 6. After a policy has been played and Executive Actions are complete, the round it over.
 Begin a new round by initiating an Election.

 ### EXECUTIVE ACTION
-If the newly-enacted Fascist Policy grants a Presidential Power, the President must use it before the next round can begin.
+If the newly-enacted policy grants a **Presidential Power**, the President must use it before the next round can begin.
 Before using a power, the President is free to discuss the issue with other players, but ultimately the President gets to decide how and when the power is used.
 Gameplay cannot continue until the President uses the power.
 Presidential Powers are used only once; they don’t stack or roll over to future turns.
+If playing with Optional **Article 48 rules**, the Chancellor will take action as specified on the card.
+Same rules apply as above, can be discussed and must be used immediately.

 ### VETO POWER
 The Veto Power is a special rule that comes into effect after five Fascist Policies have been enacted.
 For all Legislative Sessions after the fifth Fascist Policy is enacted, the Executive branch gains a permanent new ability to discard all three Policy tiles if both the Chancellor and President agree.